 Rubric: It is important for you ALL to see what your fellow classmates are doing and offer your own thoughts, comments, and advice to your peers.
 Please note in Assignment 11 of the D2L when you have made your comments to the other groups.
-Value 5 points

-value 5 points

 Week 5:

 human rights The Art of Drafting for Human Rights.
 Indigenous Peoples business and

 Readings:

 Advocate for Human Rights and US Human

 Rights Network, A practitioner's